 A useful article from UK’s The Guardian newspaper, collecting together many sources of evidence about the beneficial effects of music in developing brain function.

-A new study by the Rotman Research Institute in Canada, led by Dr. Gavin Bidelman, suggests that music lessons taken in high school could have some seriously long-lasting effects.
-Researchers observed that individuals who practiced a musical instrument during their adolescence and kept it up for at least a decade exhibited better cognitive functions in older age.
+Individuals who practiced a musical instrument during their adolescence and kept it up for at least a decade exhibit better cognitive functions in older age.
 The reason for this seems to be that musical training has a protective effect on the brain.

 Making Music – which supports and champions voluntary music in the UK – has a resources section which includes links to research about music and wellbeing.